-HISTORICAL HYPOTHESIS TEST RESULT ISSUES RAISED BY TEST HH1:population capacity limited CONFIRMED despite econ .growth pop. falls from 1500 -how did pop. fall occur?natural?emigration ? where to ?
-HH2: golden years of prosperity 1550-75 CONFIRMED with ???? -shipping tonnage, best proxy peaks 1575 -GDP falls earlier, but estimate too broad to use -GDPpc, wages, wealth consistent with shipping proxy HH3: silver period also very dynamic econ.
-MAYBE: (need better data) the only data is very crude=key construction activity -most writers focus on golden years, Stuard tries to show silver period important for build-up; not confirmed for lack of good data, but merits more study HH4: Ragusa fleet equals that of Venice ONLY SHORT TIME Shipping data do show this about 1425 and 1575, but only due to large war losses of Ven. -somewhat exaggerated contention, but Ragusa less than one-tenth Venice having a fleet that even approached rivalry itself a great achievement HH5: Ragusa decline due to discovery of better route, rounding Cape of Good Hope UNCONFIRMED: -decline begins almost one century after new route to Asia -a difficult hypothesis to test, makes sense in long-run, but need to understand why Rag. grows rapidly for 50+ yrs after Cape Hope HH6: Ragusa neutrality allows big gains in times of third-party wars TENTATIVE YEScustoms revenue data show sharp peaks in war periods -needs more verification with other indicators of econ. activity (exports, other tax revenues , deflated data, etc) HH7: Low military expenditures YES-but only in 1800 Tab.
-3: mil.exp=12% budget,far below 20- 50% range estimated by Bonney in other states -concrete data on mil.exp. nonly available for 1800, for earlier and more important periods, only fragmentary and qualitative information.
+HISTORICAL HYPOTHESIS TEST RESULT ISSUES RAISED BY TEST HH1: Population capacity limited CONFIRMED Despite economic growth population falls from 1500 How did population fall occur?
+Natural?
+Emigration?
+Where to?
+HH2: Golden Years of prosperity 1550-1575 CONFIRMED Shipping tonnage, best proxy peaks 1575 GDP falls earlier, but estimate too broad to use GDPpc, wages, wealth consistent with shipping proxy HH3: Silver Period also very dynamic economy MAYBE (need better data) The only data is very crude = key construction activity • Most writers focus on golden years, Stuard tries to show silver period important for build-up; not confirmed for lack of good data, but merits more study HH4: Ragusa fleet equals that of Venice ONLY SHORT TIME Shipping data do show this about 1425 and 1575, but only due to large war losses of Venice • Somewhat exaggerated contention, but Ragusa less than one-tenth Venice having a fleet that even approached rivalry itself a great achievement HH5: Ragusa decline due to discovery of better route, rounding Cape of Good Hope UNCONFIRMED Decline begins almost one century after new route to Asia • A difficult hypothesis to test, makes sense in long-run, but need to understand why Ragusa grows rapidly for 50+ years after Cape Hope HH6: Ragusa neutrality allows big gains in times of third-party wars TENTATIVE YES Customs revenue data show sharp peaks in war periods • Needs more verification with other indicators of economic activity (exports, other tax revenues, deflated data, etc.) HH7: Low military expenditures YES - but only in 1800 Table 3: mil. exp. = 12% budget, far below the 20-50% range estimated by Bonney in other states • Concrete data on military expenditures only available for 1800, for earlier and more important periods, only fragmentary and qualitative information

-The data is also consistent with a second hypothesis-HH2- that Ragusa's Golden Years reach a peak in the second half of the 16th.c., though shipping data suggests this was closer to 1575 than the 1550 data used by many historians as the end of the "Golden Years".
-However, we also find evidence for the hypothesis implied by works of Stuard-HH3- that the preceding, Silver Period was very dynamic, even if the level of wealth remained far short of the Golden Years.
+The data is also consistent with a second hypothesis - HH2 - that Ragusa's Golden Years reach a peak in the second half of the 16th century, though shipping data suggests this was closer to 1575 than the 1550 data used by many historians as the end of the "Golden Years".
+However, we also find evidence for the hypothesis implied by the works of Stuard - HH3 - that the preceding Silver Period was very dynamic in the sense of growth rates, even if the level of wealth did not yet attain that in the Golden Years.